philippdubach/philippdubach.github.io/content/backwards.md

 Three observations:

 (1) Only 26% of companies have the maturity to translate AI pilots into outcomes.
-The rest are layering AI on legacy workflows instead of redesigning them.
+The rest are layering AI on legacy workflows instead of redesigning them.<br>
 (2) Language models bridge the gap between messy human communication and structured data.
 Transcripts to CRM fields.
-Teams using these tools report 30% higher win rates and 80% less manual work.
+Teams using these tools report 30% higher win rates and 80% less manual work.<br>
 (3) AI gains compound when shareable.
 A summary helps one person.
 A system that captures and distributes knowledge helps everyone downstream.

 The winners won't be companies with great AI announcements.
 They'll be the ones building daily habits early enough for the gains to stack.

-{{< img src="overview_backwards.jpg" alt="GIF with interactive demo of the RSS Tinder App" width="80%" >}}